x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ## Prerequisites

-The EM Service needs following prerequisites.
+The Exchange EM Service needs following prerequisites.
 If these prerequisites are not already on the Windows Server where Exchange is installed or to be installed, the setup will prompt the admin to install these prerequisites during readiness check as errors.

 - IIS URL Rewrite Module
 - Universal C Runtime in Windows (KB2999226)